CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 # Cumulus Linux Demo Framework Fork for NetQ2.x
-Built On Packet.net m2.xlarge Ubuntu 16.04 server
 ![Reference Topology](./documentation/cldemo_topology.png "Reference Topology")

-This is a fork of cldemo-vagrant where we add a NetQ server instead of the oob-mgmt-server image that is used in cldemo-vagrant.
+This is an unofficial fork of cldemo-vagrant.
+A NetQ server is used in place of the CumulusCommunity/vx-oob-server.

 Branches:
 * master: Will be a full on prem release version on premise NetQ Telemetry Server